-(D) Cleared Area/Vegetative Cover.
+(E) (D) Cleared Area/Vegetative Cover.

 Cleared Area must cover no more than 40% and Vegetative Cover must be maintained on at least 60% of the area on the parcel within 250 feet of the Lake.
 Vegetative Cover that is not managed in accordance with the Vegetation Protection Standards in §8.5(B) of this bylaw will be counted as Cleared Area.
-If the total Cleared Area within 250 feet of the Lake (including existing and proposed new Cleared Area) would be more than 40%, the landowner shall be required to Revegetate an area greater than or equal to the smaller of the size of the proposed new Cleared Area or the amount by which total Cleared Area exceeds 40% in order to bring the lot into closer compliance with this provision.
-When proposed new Cleared Area is within 150 feet of the Lake, the area of Revegetation shall, at a minimum, be equal to the size of the new Cleared Area and shall be located within 150 feet of the Lake or else supplementary measures shall be required under §8.4(G)(2).
+If the total Cleared Area within 250 feet of the Lake (including existing and new proposed Cleared Area) would be more than 40%, the landowner shall be required to Revegetate an area greater than or equal to the smaller of the proposed new Cleared Area or the amount by which total Cleared Area exceeds the allowed 40% in order to bring the lot into closer compliance with this provision.
 Revegetation is discussed in §8.3 and §8.4(G).
-The Revegetation plan shall be approved by either the DRB or the AO, according to whether DRB or AO approval for the application is required by these bylaws; specific requirements will be determined per site based on existing conditions.
-The AO must certify in writing that the plan was installed as approved; such certification will be included in the record of the application.
+The Revegetation plan shall be approved by the either the DRB or the AO in accordance with which approval for the application is required by these bylaws; specific requirements will be determined per site based on existing conditions.
+When a permit is required in this district, the applicant shall be required to demonstrate that the conditions of §8.4(B, C, and D) are met.
+The application shall require the landowner to provide the current percent Slope of the Project Site.
+For projects within 250' of the Lake, the application will require the landowner to provide the percent of Impervious Surface and percent of Cleared Area on the parcel within 250' of the Lake, both currently existing and after the proposed project is completed but before Mitigation is implemented.
+The applicant shall provide data to assist in the verification of site conditions.
+If either the AO or the DRB has uncertainty about the data presented or if conflicting evidence has been presented to either the AO or the DRB, the consideration of the application shall be suspended until the AO or DRB obtains an independent assessment by a qualified professional satisfactory to the DRB and paid for by the applicant as allowed per §5.12.